wrouesnel/callback/README.md

 inject them directly into a more modern web-stack that would be amenable to more management.

+# Building

+The build system is slightly influx at the moment - it mostly works but building the web assets is not fully automated yet.

 # TODO
 * Web interface
 * Add metrics tracking to client sessions